A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

-From Table \ref{tab-three-all}, we can first observe that although the HWnet is trained only using the noise in Case 1, it can be finely generalized to other types of noises (Cases 2-5), which have not been seen during training.
-Besides, it seems that some HWnets always perform better on a specific target model.
-To explore the underlying rules, we compute the average PSNR value of all the five noise cases based on Table \ref{tab-three-all}, and demonstrate the results in Table \ref{tab-three-com}.
+From \cref{tab-three-all}, we first observe that although the DLWnet is trained using only Case 1 noise, it can generalize well to other noise types (Cases 2-5), which have not been seen during training.
+Besides, it seems that some DLWnets always perform better on a specific target model.
+To explore the underlying rules, we compute the average PSNR for all five noise cases based on \cref{tab-three-all} and present the results in \cref{tab-three-com}.
 Combining the two tables, we have the following observations.
-First, the corresponding HWnet inclines to perform the best when the source models and the target models match.
-For example, in Table~\ref{tab-three-all}, if the source model is `N', the best denoising performance is obtained when the target model is HW-NN (see second column).
-The phenomena can also be seen from Table ~\ref{tab-three-com} whose diagonal values are the best.
-Second, the type-`T' HWnet does not generalize well to the other two models (i.e., `N' and `TS'), while type-`N' HWnet generalizes better than the other two types of HWnet.
+First, the corresponding DLWnet tends to perform best when the source models and the target models match.
+For example, in \cref{tab-three-all}, if the DLWnet type is `N', the best denoising performance is obtained when the target model is DLW-NN (see second column).
+The phenomenon can also be seen in \cref{tab-three-com}, where the diagonal values are the highest.
+Second, the DLWnet of type `T' does not generalize well to the other two models (i.e., `N' and `TS'), while the `N'-type DLWnet generalizes better than the other two types of DLWnets.
 Third, although the inconsistency between source and target models degrades the performance, the performance on the target models is still good enough.
-Fourth, when the number of target models grow, the performance also raises with the number of source models growing (see the last column of Table \ref{tab-three-com}).
-This is because the HWnet can capture more regularization information from multiple source models.
+Fourth, when the number of target models grows, the performance also rises as the number of source models increases (see the last column of \cref{tab-three-com}).
+This is because the DLWnet can capture more regularization information from multiple source models.

-We can also get more clues of Theorem \ref{theorem-ge} from Table~\ref{tab-three-com}.
+We can also get further insight from \cref{tab-three-com} regarding \cref{theorem-ge}.
 For convenience, we assume that the training error (first two terms of the upper bound) can be ignored.
 Denote the sum of the last two terms of the upper bound as